SilverDev637/Dodge-the-Barriers/README.md

 To play on your Micro:bit, follow the instructions:

  * Download the [Micro:bit file](https://github.com/LituCrack/Dodge_the_Barriers_v63/raw/master/Dodge-the-Barriers-v6.3.zip)
+ * Extract the .zip file
- * Connect your micro:bit to your computer using a USB wire.
+ * Connect your micro:bit to your computer using a USB wire
- * Move the [Micro:bit file](https://github.com/LituCrack/Dodge_the_Barriers_v63/raw/master/Dodge-the-Barriers-v6.3.zip) to the micro:bit repository
+ * Move the extracted files to the micro:bit repository
  * Have fun and Enjoy 😄
 <br/>
 <br/>